 - Hans J.G.
 Hassell, Assistant Professor of American Politics, Cornell College

-- Peter Hatemi, Associate Professor Political Science, Penn State University
+- Peter Hatemi, Professor, Department of Political Science, Penn State University

-- Jason J. Jones, Assistant Professor, Sociology Department at SUNY Stony Brook
+- Jason J. Jones, Assistant Professor, Sociology Department, SUNY Stony Brook

-- Royce Koop, Assistant Professor, Department of Political Studies, University of Manitoba
+- Royce Koop, Associate Professor, Department of Political Studies, University of Manitoba

 - Adam Kramer, Facebook Data Scientist

 - Justin Levitt, Department of Political Science, University of California, San Diego

 - Peter John Loewen, Associate Professor of Political Science, University of Toronto-Mississauga

 - Costas Panagopoulos, Professor of Political Science, Fordham University